 Research articles published in our journals undergo peer review, assessment by academic editors, and ethics checks; by submitting to our journals, authors agree to our sharing their content with third parties for ethics checks.
 These are stages in the communication of scientific findings and are just part of the process of validating, reproducing and extending these data.
 Of course, no process is perfect, and we also rely on the astuteness of our readers and appreciate it when they inform us of potential issues with any of our published articles.
 We will always follow up when alerted and remain committed to our duty to ensure we uphold the integrity of the scientific record.

-For JEB, during 2021, pre-publication issues arose on 1% of accepted articles and 2 issues were raised post-publication (including historical articles).
-We published 0 Publisher’s Notes/Expressions of Concern, 2 Corrections and 0 Retractions relating to potential ethics cases raised during 2021.
+For Development, during 2020, pre-publication issues arose on 23% of accepted articles and 9 issues were raised post-publication (including historical articles).
+We published 0 Publisher’s Notes/Expressions of Concern, 2 Corrections and 1 Retraction relating to potential ethics cases raised during 2020.

 All versions of scholarly articles will remain available once published.
 When multiple versions of the same article are available, The Company of Biologists will ensure that these articles are clearly labelled with the date of publication and version number or type.

-The online issue version of JEB is considered to be the version of record.
+The online issue version of Development is considered to be the version of record.

 Permanence of the publication record

 Preservation of electronic versions of articles in a permanent archive is an essential component of today's publishing.
-The Company of Biologists has a third-party agreement with Silverchair, who administer our archive, and is a member of the LOCKSS/CLOCKKS program.
+The Company of Biologists has a third-party agreement with Silverchair, who administers our archive, and is a member of the LOCKSS program.

-The Company has adopted the DOI (digital object identifier) system to enable accurate citation and stable online availability of our published articles.
+The Company has adopted the DOI (digital object identifier) system to enable accurate citation and stable online availability of our published articles (see www.doi.org).

 Joint commitment for action on inclusion and diversity in publishing